 In traditional publishing, you write and self-edit a manuscript as best you can, and then you query literary agents.
 Landing a literary agent is a difficult task in itself.
 Lots of authors have to write a few practice novels first before they’re ready.
 And even if you write a good book, it’s still incredibly competitive and difficult.
 Agents are swamped with submissions, they’re very busy people, and they only have the capacity to take on so many clients.

 And this is just the first rung on the ladder.
 Once you land an agent, they will submit your book to publishing houses (usually after some revisions), hoping to secure you a book deal.
 But getting an agent doesn’t mean the book they signed you for will get published.
 Some authors work on two, three, even four or more manuscripts with their agent before they make a sale.
-Even when you land a book deal, it doesn’t guarantee other books you write will sell; you will have to submit those too!

 I don’t say all this to be negative, just to paint a realistic picture of the industry and how it works.

 Let’s look at the pros and cons of traditional publishing.

 - You will be pushed to hone your craft.
 Having something to aim for, where writing is vetted by industry professionals who know their stuff, can help you push yourself to improve.
 It can make you more determined to get better at the craft.

 - Agents can negotiate contracts and deals for you, and handle any problems.